benderham/the-wordpress-theme/README.md

 	---------- the-theme/

 ### Important Files
-`Gruntfile.js`
+`gulpfile.js` and '/gulp'
-Configuration of Grunt tasks.
+Configuration of Gulp tasks.

 `package.json`
 Configuration of node dependencies.

-`bower.json`
-Configuration of bower dependencies.

 `wordpress.txt`
+Experimental file for testing a WIP deploy script.
 Details of the WordPress installation including: Version Number, Local Database Connection Details and Plugins.
 Use this file to determine the settings for your local installation. **Updated WordPress or installed a plugin??
 UPDATE THIS FILE TOO!**

 ### Build Tools & Preprocessors